Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Discussion

 Table~\ref{tab:rates2} shows the mass--integrated eROSITA detection rates for two different brightening times $t_{\rm br}$.
 For higher SMBH minimum masses ($M_{\rm min} = 10^6 M_{\odot}$) and small brightening times, the rates are comparable to the estimates from Model I for moderate spins (with $0.5 \lesssim \chi_\bullet \lesssim 0.9$--see Table~\ref{tab:rates}).
 However, the predicted rates for lower SMBH mass limits ($M_{\rm min} = 10^5 M_{\odot}$) and/or larger brightening times are smaller than the zero spin case in Model I.

-In Model II, TDEs are on average observable for 2 (6) years after detection for a brightening time of 1 (5 years).
+Taking into account that eROSITA will require the detection of at least 40 counts whereas on a previous pass eROSITA did not detect the source, in Model II, TDEs are on average observable for 2 (6) years after detection for a brightening time of 1 (5 years).
 This implies significantly poorer temporal sampling in eROSITA light curves than in Model I.